 This may strike you as counterintuitive, since therapy is all about finding your inner calm.
 However, I encourage you to try to arrive at your session as rested and relaxed.
 It helps to arrive around ten minutes early.
 Engage in some deep breathing and gather your thoughts.
 This way, the communication pathways will be open to healing.
 Please don’t worry if it’s not possible – we understand life happens and we wish to help no matter what.

 When you’re unsure about what your therapist is talking about, need further clarification on how to journal, or wonder how you’ll navigate an upcoming social event, ask your therapist.
+Your therapy experience is about you, so you shouldn’t have to be confused.
 Track your questions between sessions in your therapy notebook.
 I assure you that we’d prefer you to ask us any and all questions so that no confusion gets in the way of your progress.

 Are you worried about therapy’s cost, time commitment, or progress?
 Talk to your therapist.
 Hiding your concerns can sabotage your commitment to the process.
 The last thing we want is to cause more stress for you.
 Therapy is meant to evolve with you, so we’re more than willing to adapt the course we’re taking.